zauker/wheater-api/README.md

 ### Structure

-The project root is under `/src` folder and the target for built application is `/dist` folder.
+The project root is under `/src` folder, the target for built application is `/dist` folder and obviously the folder `/test` is used to perform unit and integration tests.
-The content of `/src` is divided under that criteria, `/app` contains the structure of the application that provide an Express server to serve the API.
+On `/src` folder you can find the mail file `index.ts` and all others files of the application under the folder `/app`.
-The `/cli` folder contains all script that could be executed outside the application directly in Command Line Interface (CLI).
+The folders of the application are divided per role, routes, controllers, cli and lib.
-The common libraries are under `/lib` folder, and obviously the folder `/test` is used to perform unit and integration tests.
+The common libraries are under `/lib` folder, the `/cli` folder contains all script that could be executed outside the application directly in Command Line Interface (CLI).

 ```#ascii
 project